spencertipping/tau/README.md

 3. The editor/viewer is a 3D C++ program whose input is the key transcript (and the editor is a natural fit for being written in tau)
 4. Within the transcript format, `[enter]` resets context such that the next op will be locality-prefixed (which makes `git diff` work as expected)
 5. For UX, think [cheloniidae](https://spencertipping.com/cheloniidae), but with rendering overlays for discrete elements
+6. Nodes are C++ classes with green-threaded fabric mediation